jtkovacs/jtkovacs.github.io/REFS/modeling.md

     - Retrodiction: predict the past, when data is absent or to test models for prediction
     - See if something is missing, e.g. orbits makes us think that there’s a planet beyond our sight
     - Inform data collection
-Estimate unobservable parameters & calibrate based on data
+    - Estimate unobservable parameters & calibrate based on data
 - To better decide, strategize, and design---to act!
     - Real-time decision making (e.g., the Monty Hall door selection problem)
     - Comparative statics: move from one equilibrium to another
     - Counterfactuals
     - Identify and rank levers: where do we intervene to have an impact?
     - Experimental & institutional design
+- ‘Models are fertile,’ i.e., they have multiple and unexpected uses.

 Quotes from readings:
 organized data = information; information in context = knowledge; aptly-applied knowledge = wisdom; “How though do we acquire general wisdom?
 Advocates of liberal arts education argue for broad exposure to great works of literature and to the basic ideas from multiple disciplines.
 I agree in principle, but I believe the great books approach to be incomplete … the information pours out of the fire hose producing ever more complexity.
 How do we cope?
 What tools do we need?
 We need models.
 Models provide formal frameworks within which to embed all of this data and information.”